Text and Photos By Steve D’Antonio

 Exhaust temperature alarms can be easily retrofitted to nearly any generator or propulsion engine that is not already so equipped.
 Make certain that alarm annunciators are located at both helm locations and ensure it is loud enough to be heard under all operating conditions.
 In the case of generators, their manufacture-supplied exhaust temperature sensors will, if triggered, result in an automatic shutdown, but rarely will an audible alarm sound, which I believe is a liability.

-A final note on exhaust alarms, they are available in several varieties, including those that are strapped to the outside of the exhaust hose, those that pierce the hose and those that are fastened to a metallic riser or elbow.
+Exhaust temperature alarms are available in several varieties, including those that are strapped to the outside of the exhaust hose, those that pierce the hose and those that are fastened to a metallic riser or elbow.
 They all work, however because of their mass and heat sink properties, those that measure the temperature of a metallic riser are often slower to react to a temperature change than those strapped to the hose or those that actually reside in the exhaust stream by piercing the hose.

 Surface mount alarm sensors or thermistors, like the one shown here from Borel Systems, offer two attributes, they respond very quickly to temperature change, and they don’t need to be exposed directly to exhaust gasses.